Horotiu: Business park

 Northgate business park, between Horotiu and Te Rapa, covers 109 ha and opened in 2013.
 Ports of Auckland have 33ha in Northgate for a freight hub.

 Gravel, landfill and power station

 By 1904 the area was recognised as a source of gravel and pits were established by 1907, especially on the east bank, and continue to produce aggregates and take in clean fill.
 Other landfilling ended in 2006, when a 1999 consent for a Hamilton City Council landfill expired.
 It had been started in October 1985 on a 95 ha sand pit (worked from about 1970 to 2000) and was replaced by Hampton Downs.
 It was closed earlier than originally planned, due to leachate problems.
 The 1999 consent required use of a vacuum to extract gas from the bores and leachate.
 Therefore, from November 2004 until 2012, when the emissions declined, methane from the landfill ran a 900kWe Waukesha VHP5904LTD Enginator gas engine generator set.

+Te Awa Lakes

+Te Awa Lakes is a 100 ha site south east of Horotiu, beside the Waikato River.
+Development of a former sand and gravel pit started in 2021.
+It is planned to include shops, offices and 2,500 homes.
+An August 2023 City council meeting had a report that Te Awa Lakes could be the northern terminal of a bus rapid transit line to the airport.